The Full Monty (musical): Subsequent international productions

 A South African production starring Judy Page as Janet Burmeister, played in Cape Town (Artscape Theatre) and Johannesburg (The Johannesburg Civic Theatre) from July through October 2008.
 The production was nominated for Best Musical and Judy Page won the Naledi Theatre Award for best Actress in a Musical.
 It was directed by David Bowns and produced by Johan Kruger for Creativentertainment.

 In regional theatre, the Paper Mill Playhouse, Millburn, New Jersey presented the musical in June–July 2009, starring Elaine Stritch as Jeanette.

 A production directed by Thom Southerland ran at the Broadway Studio in Catford, South East London, in November 2009 and then transferred to the Off West End at the New Players Theatre from December 3, 2009, through January 2, 2010.

 In 2013, a French adaptation was produced by TV producer Gilles Ganzmann, and played for a short time on stage in Paris.
 Although it was short-lived, it got rave reviews.
 The book and most of the songs were adapted in French by Nathaniel Brendel.
 A couple songs were adapted by Baptiste Charden.
 The show was choreographed by Fauve Hautot.

 A Philippine version was staged at the RCBC Plaza starring Mark Bautista, Arnel Ignacio, Marco Sison, OJ Mariano, and Jamie Wilson.

 In 2017, a revival was staged at the National Theatre in Melbourne, Australia.
 The cast featured mostly local actors, as well as special guest appearances (during certain performances) from Australian Idol finalist Rob Mills, AFL footballer Brodie Holland, and radio presenter Anthony "Lehmo" Lehmann.
 The show ran from March 3 through March 19.

 A Spanish language production opened on October 27, 2021 at the Teatro Rialto in Madrid, with Samuel Gómez as Jerry, Falco Cabo as Dave, José Navar as Harold, Gustavo Rodríguez as Malcolm, Piñaki Gómez as Horse, Carlos Salgado as Ethan, Marta Arteta as Pam, Silvia Villaú as Georgie, Begoña Álvarez as Vicki, and Marta Malone as Jeanette.

+2027 Broadway Revival

+On April 16, 2026, Roundabout Theatre Company announced that they would be producing the show's first Broadway revival as part of their 2026-2027 season, with Leigh Silverman attached to direct.
+The production will open at the Todd Haimes Theatre on April 25, 2027.